jhburns/ExperienceCapture/Documentation/Configure.md

 ## Capture Rate

+This has to be a number greater than 0.

 The rate is how often the `GetCapture()` function is called, with respect to frame rate.
 A value of 1 means `GetCapture()` is called every frame.
 A value of 2 means `GetCapture()` is called every other frame.
 Two games with different frame rates and the same value for this will result in one capturing more often than the other.

 ## Scene To Load

+This cannot be empty.

 The name of the scene to load when pressing the "Start Session" button.